SitePen/dgrid/doc/components/mixins/Keyboard.md

 ## Customizing Mappings

-As of dgrid 0.3.6, the Keyboard mixin provides two ways to customize handling of keys pressed within the body or header of a grid.
+The Keyboard mixin provides two ways to customize handling of keys pressed within the body or header of a grid.

 ### Adding Mappings